A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 The UKHSA says the last time there was a significant number of cases was in the 2017/18 season when there were 27 deaths in children under 18 in England and 328 adult deaths.

-Healthcare sources speaking with The Independent said they fear the wave has come at the worst time for the NHS with previous waves of Strep lasting four to eight weeks.
+Healthcare sources told The Independent they fear the Strep A wave has come at the worst time for the NHS with previous waves lasting four to eight weeks.

-It took almost 20 hours to find the “urgent” medication which Betsy needed, despite driving around for five hours and Besty had to go through the night without it, Ms Curtis said.

-Even the local walk in centre said they could not help as they were understaffed according to Ms Curtis, while NHS 111 took 40 minutes to answer the phone.
-NHS 111 services did not call her back for a further four hours.

-New data published by the NHS today show a spike in the number of people abandoning NHS 111 calls, as services experienced rocketing demand.
+New data published by the NHS on Thursday show a spike in the number of people abandoning NHS 111 calls, as services experienced rocketing demand.

 NHS England has warned healthcare providers news over Strep A has driven additional pressures for emergency, NHS 111 and GP services.